awslabs/mlspace/frontend/docs/admin-guide/install.md

 ```
 8. Click the next button and then select the checkbox next to the name of the policy you created in step 4 above.
 9. After selecting the checkbox for the policy click next and enter a name for the role.
 You can name the role whatever you'd like.
 Optionally add a description and tags and then click "Create role"
-10. Once the role has been created record the role arn as we'll need to use it later.
+10. Once the role has been created record the role ARN as we'll need to use it later.

 #### App Role
 In order to create the default {{ $params.APPLICATION_NAME }} Application policy and role do the following: